spassarop/antisamy-dotnet/README.md

 Check the [wiki](https://github.com/spassarop/antisamy-dotnet/wiki) for information on how to use, build, test and more.

+**Important note**: Since 1.2.0 the example policy files that were previously included in the NuGet package are removed.
+Each developer/deployer must manually place a policy in a location of their choice.
+For mor information about policies, refer to the wiki mentioned above.

 ## Contributing to OWASP AntiSamy .NET

 ### Found an issue?